Well… this sucks…

-I am not an athletic person; I love snowboarding and wakeboarding (used to skateboard) but it’s not like you’ll find me at the gym that often (or ever, since June!).
+I am not an athletic person; I love wakeboarding, snowboarding, and skateboarding but it’s not like you’ll find me at the gym that often (or ever, since June!).
 So for me, all the home-workouts I find are not really an option, although I do force myself to try them – at least the ones aimed at better “board performance”.

 So, what to do?
 I found ONE solution for me.
 To be honest, it was just an excuse to do something that I already wanted to try anyway.
 I bought an indoboard.